zdave-parity/jam-np/simple.md

 used for the second step (proxy validator to all current validators).
 Both protocols look the same on the wire; the difference is only in which step they are used for.

-The first step should be performed shortly after the connectivity changes for a new epoch are applied.
+The first step should be performed one minute after the connectivity changes for a new epoch are applied.
 The index of the proxy validator for a ticket is determined by interpreting the last 4 bytes of the ticket's VRF output as a big-endian unsigned integer, modulo the number of validators.
 The proxy validator is selected from the next epoch's validator list.
 If the generating validator